xavierfiechter/bitcoin-intro/README.md

 Read '<a href="https://medium.com/@wiz/why-bitcoin-359ada12629e" target="_blank">Why Bitcoin</a>' by [Wiz](https://twitter.com/wiz)

-1. Download <a href="https://cash.app/f" target="_blank">Cashapp</a> from the app store
+1. Download <a href="https://cash.app/f" target="_blank">Cashapp</a> from the app store.
-2. Make an account
+2. Make an account.
-3. Connect a Debit Card
+3. Connect a Debit Card.
-4. Buy as little as $1 of BTC
+4. Buy as little as $1 of BTC.

 Congrats you now hold some BTC, cool huh?
 Well not really.
 The power of bitcoin is that you are able to custodian or hold your own funds.
 Right now you “own” some bitcoin but the Cash App is taking custody of that money.
 In short, if CashApp gets hacked or is a bad actor they could lose or run away with your funds.
 To fix this we go to step 2 which gets bitcoin into your hands.
 This is similar to holding a physical dollar, which nobody can take from you unless they successfully rob you.